tanyaweaver/python-dev-accelerator/source/lectures/intro_to_python_1.rst

 The change in the behavior of the division operators: ``/`` and ``//``.
 The change of ``print`` from a statement to a function.

-We'll talk about each of these in turn as we learn the basics of Python syntax today.
+We will see each of these in action today, though we will not talk deeply about them.
-There are other differences, and we'll talk about them as they come up.
+There are other differences, and we'll cover about them as they come up.

 .. slide:: 2 vs. 3
     :level: 3